-4. Payment security / SSL
+4. Payment Security / SSL

 Many people are choosing to monetize their live streams and online video.
-Broadcasters can generate revenue from streaming video in a variety of ways.
+Broadcasters can generate revenue from streaming videos in a variety of ways.
 Advertising is perhaps the most common.
 But other methods that include direct payment are also popular.
 These methods include “Transactional” (Pay-Per-View) or “Subscriptions.”
 Both are effective depending on the particular case.

 To buy access to a live stream in this situation, users enter credit card information.
-Of course, you want to ensure your viewers personal information is secure.
-DaCast and other live streaming service providers provide this security via standard SSL encryption.
+Of course, you want to ensure your viewers’ personal information is secure.
+Dacast and other live streaming service providers provide this security via standard SSL encryption.
 SSL is a bank-grade protocol that everyone should use, each and every time you make an online payment.

 If you’re implementing any monetization on your live streams, make sure your live streaming service is using SSL encryption.